ElmoDFGD/ElmoRim/README.md

  8. Navigate to your Install folder for the list and click "Select Folder".
  9. **(OPTIONAL)** You can repeat these steps for the ModOrganizer.exe (`Path to Modlist`\ModOrganizer.exe), the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe), and Synthesis (`Path to Modlist`\tools\Synthesis\Synthesis.exe)

+ ## Compatibility settings
+ Nemesis, xLODGen and DynDOLOD have a tendency to fail even when added to virus exceptions.
+To avoid this issue, follow theses steps:
+ 1. Navigate to the Nemesis Executable (`Path to Modlist`\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe).
+ 2. Right click on the Nemesis Executable, select Properties.
+ 3. Go to the Compatibility tab
+ 4. Under the Compatibility mode section, check the Run in comp.. and choose Windows 8 from the dropdown.
+ 5. Click Apply and then OK.
+ 6. Repeat steps 1-5 for SSELODGENx64 and DynDOLODx64 (These are located in `Path to Modlist`\tools..)

 ### Widescreen Fixes

 ElmoRim offers some mods to provide (potential) Ultrawide and Widescreen Support.
 Under the **(Possible) Ultrawide Support** Separator in MO2 you will find some mods that you will want to activate if you are playing on Ultrawide or Widescreen resolutions (21:9 or 32:9).